 What do you think Pablo Picasso would have thought about the characters’ lies in your book?

 JM: Ha!
-I kept seeing his paintings of women in baths Picasso_the_blue_roomwhen I wrote the novel.
+I kept seeing his paintings of women in baths when I wrote the novel.
 I already mentioned Women Bathing, but there is also Woman Leaving The Bath, 1901, and The Blue Room, among others.
 BTW – on the release day of I Love You More, June 17, 2014, a hidden painting was found beneath the brushstrokes of The Blue Room, and being who I am I took that to be a good sign.
 I actually visualized Women Bathing on the book’s cover the entire time I was writing the novel, but that didn’t happen.
 In terms of the characters’ lies, I’d like to believe that Picasso would find their lies altruistic.
 But I think it’s mine I am most worried about.
 As the novel’s writer, I am the real liar here.
 Would he think that through my lies a greater truth emerged?

 BZ: Do you have a favorite writing conference?
 And if so, why is it your favorite?